prakharmrsl/easypcceo.github.io/pages/human-orbit.md

 ---
-title: "What is Human Orbit Game?"
+title: "What is Human Orbit?"
 permalink: "/human-orbit/"
 layout: page
-seotitle: "What Is Human Orbit Game?"
+seotitle: "What Is Human Orbit?
+(Game)"
 meta: "This page is all about Human Orbit the game, which never became a success."
 ---